Minister Of Interior Attends Launch Of Security Command And Staff Program At Police Academy

 Date

-Doha, Qatar: Minister of Interior and Commander of the Internal Security Force (Lekhwiya) HE sheikh Khalifa bin Hamad bin Khalifa Al-Thani attended on Sunday the launch of the Security Command and Staff Program offered by the Police Academy.
+(MENAFN- Gulf Times) HE Minister of Interior and Commander of the Internal Security Force (Lekhwiya) sheikh Khalifa bin Hamad bin Khalifa Al-Thani attended on Sunday the launch of the Security Command and Staff Program offered by the Police Academy.

 The program's first batch includes 15 leaders and officers from the Ministry of Interior, Lekhwiya, Amiri Guard, and the State Security Bureau.